aliencube/open-chat-playground/docs/azure-ai-foundry.md

     # PowerShell
     dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- `
         --connector-type AzureAIFoundry `
+        --endpoint $AZURE_AI_FOUNDRY_ENDPOINT `
         --deployment-name gpt-4
     ```

-4. Open your web browser, navigate to `http://localhost:5280`, and enter prompts.
+1. Open your web browser, navigate to `http://localhost:5280`, and enter prompts.

 ## Run in local container

+1. Make sure that you have the Azure AI Foundry Endpoint URL.
 1. Make sure you are at the repository root.

     ```bash